The Advanced Management of Diabetes Online Interprofessional Certificate

 Improve your diabetes care skills by learning from the experts without the expense of going to a national conference.
 University of California, San Francisco offers an innovative, online opportunity for you.

-The full online diabetes curriculum consists of three separate modules that you may also purchase separately ($199 each module or $499 for all three).
+The full online diabetes curriculum consists of four separate modules that you may also purchase separately ($199 each module or $599 for all four).

 "I had the privilege of completing the Advanced Management of Diabetes online course and thought it was the best!
 All of the presenters were terrific, and I learned so much from all 3 modules."